 Best Kids’ Shoes

-These sandals are my 3-year-old’s favorite summer everyday shoes.
-The Velcro buckle coupled with a roomy toebox makes them the easiest pair of shoes he has that he can put on and take off himself.
+These sandals ($30) are my 3-year-old’s favorite summer everyday shoes.
+The Velcro buckle coupled with a roomy toebox makes them the easiest pair of shoes he can put on and take off by himself.

 If you’re on the hunt for a good water sneaker, you can go ahead and end your search with these.
 For river trips when we get in and out of the water a lot, or for hiking trips where cross a lot of rivers, we put our little guy in these.

 The crushable and flexible rubber outer and sole make them both durable and comfortable as they mold around the foot.
-And the removable thermal sole can be taken out for the warmer months and put back in for chillier days.
+And the removable thermal sole can be removed for the warmer months and put back in for chillier days.

 Best Kids’ Hats